formsort/data-stack-pulumi/README.md

 An API gateway is created with three routes:

-1. The `/variant-revision-deployed` route receives a POST request of when a flow is deployed and triggers a lambda invocation that saves the flow content to S3.
-The flow contents of a deployed variant revision are immutable, and so can be used to reconstruct the form for any answers submission.
+1. The `/variant-revision-deployed` route receives a POST request containing flow content when a flow is deployed.
+This request triggers a lambda invocation that saves the flow content to S3.
+The flow content of a deployed variant revision is immutable and can be used to reconstruct answers submissions.
-2. The `/answers-ingest` endpoint receives a POST request whenever a responder provides data within a deployed form flow.
+2. The `/answers-ingest` endpoint receives a POST request whenever a responder provides data within a deployed flow.
 It invokes a lambda that saves the content of the answers to both S3 and Dynamo DB
 3. The `/answers-retrieval` endpoint allows for retrieving answers by responder UUID, which is passed as a URL parameter (`?responderUuid=`) HTML can be specified by adding `&format=html` as a URL search parameter.

 ```